 How do you use bonding tape on fabrics?

-If you don’t have time to sew, or you just don’t know how but there is no fabric glue in sight, you can use fusible bonding tape as an alternative to attaching fabrics together.
-It’s another simple way to adhere fabric together as all you have to do is melt the adhesive with a regular iron or mini iron to create a permanent bond without requiring any drying time.
+If you don’t have time to sew, or you just don’t know how and there is no fabric glue in sight, you can use fusible bonding tape as an alternative to attaching fabrics together.
+It’s another simple way to adhere fabric together as all you have to do is melt the adhesive with a regular iron or mini-iron to create a permanent bond without requiring any drying time.

 This method is perfect for fabric that can withstand high heat such as cotton, leather, and other types of materials.
 If you have a steam setting on your iron, then it can also assist in setting the bond quicker when using adhesive tape as an alternative.